Approval is a perfect Condorcet method, and I have permanently solved the Condorcet paradox. April Fools!

 From another perspective, however, this is a blowout.
 Alice was approved by 80% of all voters.
 That is an absurd mandate, and it would be very difficult to actually question her status as the Condorcet winner if this was a true election outcome.
 This is only a “pathology” because we are choosing to assume that 55% of the electorate prefer Bob over Alice, even though they did not express this on their ballots.

-Perhaps Clark, knowing he has no chance, told his supporters to rank him first and everyone else last, in a misguided attempt to game the election.
+Running the election under $C_\infty$, perhaps Clark, knowing he has no chance, told his supporters to rank him first and everyone else last, in a misguided attempt to game the election.
 Out of voters who expressed a preference between Alice and Bob, still more preferred Alice over Bob (45 (56.25%) to 35 (43.75%)).
 Therefore, Alice would still be elected.
 And, based on the ballots, you still wouldn’t be able to prove that Alice was not the Condorcet winner either, just like in Approval.
 The difference?
 Alice has a weaker mandate.
 Expression has weakened the legitimacy without changing the outcome.

 However, unlike any ranked method, or scoring method with three or more options, Approval never admits a case where another candidate has a legitimate claim to victory over the actual elected candidate, who is a Condorcet winner based on the ballot data.